Fly Fisher Pro

 Fly Fishing Accessories

 When beginning with the fly fishing basics we recommend starting with very few accessories.
 However, there are a couple of essential items that can greatly improve your success rate.

 Polarised fishing sunglasses allow you to see into the water by cutting the glare.
 This can be the difference between seeing (and catching) fish and walking away empty handed.

-Finally, a landing net is an essential piece of kit to help you safely land the fish, before returning them to the water.
+Finally, a fishing landing net is an essential piece of kit to help you safely land your catch, before returning them to the water.
 Modern landing nets are designed to do as little harm to the fish as possible, so you can fish for tomorrow.

 Read The Blog